johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 We won't be looking at emulating any temporal artefacts (e.g. motion blur, afterglow, etc.) as WinUAE has no support for such effects currently.

-Here is a fun experiment on how the shaders hold up against a real 1084S monitor.
+Here is a fun experiment on how the shaders hold up against a real Commodore 1084S monitor.
 The photos were taken from the [Eye of the Beholder review](https://www.amigalove.com/games.php?game_id=13) published at [AmigaLove](https://www.amigalove.com/).
-I highly recommend perusing this site as it's one of the best online sources of good quality photos of Commodore monitors, and of course the articles themselves are very well-written and informative too.
-Needless to say, close-up photos of CRTs viewed on LCD screens don't nearly tell you the whole story, but I'm actually quite surprised to see the emulated results to be this close to the real thing!
+I highly recommend perusing this site as it's one of the best online sources of good quality photos of games running on Commodore monitors; of course, the articles themselves are very well-written and informative too.
+Close-up photos of CRTs viewed on LCD screens don't nearly tell you the whole story, but I'm actually quite surprised to see the emulated results be this close to the real thing!

 {{< figure name="img/eob-shader-comparison.jpg" nameSmall="img/eob-shader-comparison-small.jpg"
     alt="Eye of the Beholder, real CRT vs shader comparison" width="100%" >}}

-  Comparison of real C= 1084S monitor photos to the CRT emulation presented in this article, and to raw sharp bilinear upscaling.
-The image on the right illustates how most people typically experience the game in WinUAE (without a CRT shader and with in wrong PAL aspect ratio---that squashed Beholder certainly doesn't look too healthy!)
+  Comparison of real Commodore 1084S monitor photos to the CRT emulation presented in this article, and to raw sharp bilinear upscaling.
+The image on the right illustates how most people typically experience the game in WinUAE (without a CRT shader and using the wrong PAL aspect ratio---that squashed Beholder surely doesn't look too healthy!)

 {{< /figure >}}